zayKenyon/VALORANT-rank-yoinker/README.md

 ## Usage
- • When in a VALORANT is running start the program otherwise you will get an error.
+ • When in a VALORANT game, start the program otherwise you will get an error.

  • Colour of the Name reflects the team colour.